 As most granite monoliths in Suriname, Voltzberg has very steep, in some places nearly vertical sides.
 Mountain is bare, only on the summit there is sparse vegetation.

 Granite inselbergs of Suriname have formed over a long time period by weathering process.
-At those time periods when this area was covered by tropical forests (as it is now) the granite was weathered by the vegetation.
+At those time periods when this area was covered by tropical forest (as it is now) the granite was weathered by the vegetation.
 Forest turned the granite into loam and gravel up to several metres deep.
 There were though more resistant areas where the soil did not form: such sectors were little affected by erosion.

 When Earth entered into glacial ages, area of present-day Suriname turned into savannah.
 In these time periods water and wind removed the weathered rock, leaving the more resistant sections rising above the surrounding plain.